ialbert/biostar-central/README.md

 [recipes]: https://github.com/biostars/biostar-recipes

-The Biostar Engine also supports for data storage and project management and may be used as simple Laboratory Information Management System (LIMS).
+The Biostar Engine also supports data storage and project management, and may be used as simple Laboratory Information Management System (LIMS).
 An actively maintained deployment of the software seen at:

 * <https://www.bioinformatics.recipes>